 I have mixed feelings about this top.
 The sleeves are really soft and I love the purple colour.
 Unfortunately, this is a lot of beige which is one of few colours I said I can’t do.
 Even with the purple neckline, it’s still too much beige by my face.
 The overall style is definitely in line with what I like, unfortunately, with the beige and price tag, this was also an easy no.

 Well..it’s a nice colour.
 That’s about the only positive thing I can say.
 I’m honestly not sure if this is supposed to be a dress or a tunic, but either way, I shouldn’t have gotten it.
 I did not select dresses, and I said that tunics end up being an awkward length on me.
 This is also about as plain and basic as it gets.
 It has pockets on the side which I know some people like, but it just adds width to my hips.
 I’ll be honest when I say that I don’t think I have ever worn anything that was less flattering for this.
 It made me look about 50 pounds heavier than I am, it was horrid.
 Be grateful that I wasn’t able to show you a picture of it on me.
 Clearly, I was not tempted to take this.

 Crochet Shoulder Sleeveless Top in Wine–$39

 I like the general idea of this top.
-It’s a nice color, nice length and I do like the sharkbite hem.
-Would you consider this bra friendly though?
-I mean yes, I can wear a bra with it, but to me bra friendly means that the bra doesn’t show.
+It’s a nice colour, nice length and I do like the shark bite hem.
+Would you consider this bra-friendly though?
+I mean yes, I can wear a bra with it, but to me, bra-friendly means that the bra doesn’t show.
 The straps are not hidden on this top.
 It’s also a pet peeve of mine on tops like this where the tag shows.
 It would bother me way too much to ever wear it.
-Unfortunately it also makes me hips look extra wide.
+Unfortunately, it also makes my hips look extra wide.
 Yet another easy return.